 However this be, here we have the words of the scribes and Pharisees, quoting Moses to that sense in which they understood and explained the words.
 Hence it may be clearly perceived that at that time, the practice of the Jewish courts of justice was to stone adulteresses, Christ in his answer to them does not say that he read in his copy that the stoning was expressly appointed by Moses to adulteresses, but disputing with them ad hominem, upon their principles, and desirous to confound the prosecutors, he retorts the same sentence upon them which they had pronounced against the woman, leaving it in suspense, and not determining whether the punishment of stoning for the crime took its rise from the decision of Moses, or from the then present practice of their courts.

-Upon this consideration, our Savior’s discourse argues no omission in the copy of the law; and much less can be the pretended Apostolic Constitutions, which in the place already cited follow Moses exactly, neither do they determine any ki9nd of death.
+Upon this consideration, our Savior’s discourse argues no omission in the copy of the law; and much less can be the pretended Apostolic Constitutions, which in the place already cited follow Moses exactly, neither do they determine any kind of death.
 For thus they say; “ean tiV gukaika upandron mianh, apokteinate amfoterouV, anamian epoihsan, enocoi eisin, apoqanetwsan: If any man shall defile a married woman, put both of them to death; they have committed iniquity, they are guilty, let them die.”
 These words Mr. Whiston has slyly omitted, quoting those only which went before, about the sin of unnatural uncleanness being punished by stoning to death, and which have nothing to do with what we are now upon; by this example again showing us with what insincerity he produces his vouches.
 All I shall add is, transiently, to observe that since some deny this whole portion of Scripture any way to belong to St. John, thinking that it has been but lately intruded into his gospel, Selden already mentioned has recited their reasons, and Francios Gomarus has industriously vindicated it, as belonging to St. John, and solidly proved its authenticity. [italics added]

 Johann Gottlob Carpzov, A Defense of the Hebrew Bible, in answer to the charge of corruption brought against it by Mr. Whiston, in his Essay towards restoring the true test of the Old Testament, trans. by Moses Marcus, 1729 (Kansas, OK: Berith Press, 2025), 161-164.